JRHaven/Weather-Displayer/README.md

 To enable the Web interface, change the value of `web-server` to 1.
 It may or may not also be necessary to change the `ip-network` setting, depending on your networking situation.
 I explained this setting in the comments, but for many people, you won't need to touch it.
 It's worth noting that this setting is only used to display the IP Address on the display, so if it doesn't get configured properly, Weather-Displayer and the web interface will continue to work as normal.

 It's worth noting that in order to use the Web Interface on Linux, Python must be run as root.
 You should also be sure to have port 80 clear on your system to allow web traffic to Flask.
+If you don't want Weather-Displayer to use port 80, you can change it in `.weatherdisprc`.

 # License
 This program is under the GNU General Public License v3.
 Be sure to check out the [LICENSE file](LICENSE) for more info.